 The course fee is €745.
 A deposit of €250 must be paid upon successful application.

 *EARLY BIRD OFFER: €695.
-Deposit upon successful application must be paid by close of Saturday 14th December.
+Deposit upon successful application must be paid by specified date (TBA)

 The remainder of the fee should be paid on or before the first day of training.
 Flexible payment options are possible